mldangelo/personal-site/src/data/about.md

 # Intro

-I am a co-founder and the CTO of [Arthena](https://arthena.com) where I build tools to price fine art.
+I am a co-founder and the CTO of [Arthena](https://arthena.com) where I build tools to price fine art and to help experts price fine art quickly, accurately, and at scale.
 I also investment in ideas and people I believe in through a [small venture fund](https://skepticalinvestments.biz) and I enjoy advising startups[todo add link].
 I may even be available for pro-bono work depending on time commitment and market sector.
 I am particularly interested in projects that touch social impact, health and safety, and outer space.
-If you think I can be helpful, or would like to arrange a meeting with me, please feel free to get in touch.
+If you think I can be helpful to you or would like to arrange a meeting with me, please feel free to get in touch.

 # Currently